-The Manager and the transfer agent may collect and store personal data of a Shareholder (such as the name, gender, e-mail address, postal address, account number) in connection with the management of the commercial relationship, processing of orders, and compliance with applicable laws and regulations, including anti-money laundering and fiscal reporting obligations.
+The Manager and the transfer agent may collect and store personal data of a Participant in connection with the management of the commercial relationship, processing of orders, and compliance with applicable laws and regulations, including anti-money laundering and fiscal reporting obligations.
 The processing of personal data by the above-mentioned entities can imply the transfer to and processing of personal data by affiliated persons or entities that are established in countries outside of the European Union.
 In this case, a level of protection comparable to that offered by EU laws will be aimed for.
-Shareholders should be aware that personal data can be disclosed to service providers, only on a need to know basis and after the closure of an data processor agreement, or if obliged by law, to foreign regulators and/or tax authorities.
+Shareholders should be aware that personal data can be disclosed to service providers or, if obliged by law, to foreign regulators and/or tax authorities.